martinbangens/TVDistortion/README.md

 This plugin generate and sends random midicc data.

+Finished to be used
 Rainbow
 ===========

 I want to make a crossover distortion plugin, that lets the user edit distortion in diffrent regions of the signal, like a rainbow.

+NOT FINISHED
 Bark
 ===========

 A midi triggerd compressor/gate, snappy punchy.

+NOT FINISHED
 CreamWhipper
 ===========

 Cubic distortion, waveshaping and saturation.
-Knobs = Wet/dry, Drive, Threshold, Ceiling;
+Knobs will be Wet/dry, Drive, Threshold, Ceiling and maybe a knob that would shift the frequency of the "cubic distortion funtion"
+The distortion will amplify the signal like "f(x)=x^3" and experiment with polynomial waveshaping.
+The signal then go thru 3 saturation algorithms A B and C.

+NOT FINISHED
 Screenshots
 -----------
 <b>